larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

             /path/to/ignore.pattern

-If this works as expected you can [add](https://github.com/larsxschneider/git-p4-bridge/blob/master/daemon-bridge.sh#L16) the call to script similar to [daemon-bridge.sh](https://github.com/larsxschneider/git-p4-bridge/blob/master/daemon-bridge.sh) in order to run it periodically.
+If this works as expected you can [add](https://github.com/larsxschneider/git-p4-bridge/blob/master/daemon-bridge.sh#L16) the call to a script similar to [daemon-bridge.sh](https://github.com/larsxschneider/git-p4-bridge/blob/master/daemon-bridge.sh) in order to run it periodically.
 I usually run this script in a [tmux](http://robots.thoughtbot.com/a-tmux-crash-course) session on a server.